MIMJA156/Lab06ZooZone/README.md

 # Lab06 ZooZone
+For this lab, you will be playing with some properties of polymorphism to help a zoo move its animals to new enclosures.

 # Participation
 For participation points, follow good coding practices by writing out pseudocode for the methods you must complete before getting started.
 Make sure to show this pseudocode to a TA for credit!